W0rthlessS0ul/HackRF-Files/README.md

 -----
 ## The repository is still under development.
-Currently, not all signals have been uploaded, but I am actively working on correcting this.
 Currently, not all signals have been uploaded, but I'm actively working on it.
 You can help expedite the process by adding this repository to your favorites or by treating me to a coffee (more caffeine = less sleep = more work).

 -----
 ## Thank you for your support!